Double Fine: Amnesia Fortnight

 In 2011, the prototyping process was repeated in Double Fine's last private amnesia fortnight.
 The prototypes produced during this period were Middle Manager Of Justice, a superhero simulation game, Whispering Rock Psychic Summer Camp, a camp-building game based on Psychonauts, and Brazen, a Monster Hunter-style four-player online co-op game.

 In November 2012, Double Fine, along with Humble Bundle, announced Amnesia Fortnight 2012, a charity drive based on the previous Amnesia Fortnight.
 During this, those that paid a minimum of US$1 had the opportunity to vote on 23 concept ideas.
 After the completion of the voting period, Double Fine developed the top five voted ideas into game prototypes that were available for those that purchased the bundle.
 The prototypes were (in order of receiving the most votes): Hack 'n' Slash, a The Legend of Zelda-inspired action-adventure, where players need to hack to solve puzzles, led by senior programmer Brandon Dillon, Spacebase DF-9, a sim game set in space, led by designer-programmer JP LeBreton, The White Birch, an ambient platform game (inspired by Ico and Journey), led by art director Andy Wood, Autonomous, a retro-futuristic sandbox robot game, led by art director Lee Petty, and Black Lake, a fairytale exploration game led by senior artist Levi Ryken.
 In addition, the purchaser received the initial prototypes of Costume Quest, Happy Song (what would become Once Upon a Monster), and Brazen, a Monster Hunter-style four-player online co-op homage to Ray Harryhausen, which was led by Brad Muir, who was also project lead of Iron Brigade.
 The development of the prototypes was documented by 2 Player Productions.

 The Indie Fund announced at the Electronic Entertainment Expo 2013 that they provided funding for two titles from Double Fine.
 The first game created with Indie Fund backing was revealed on October 15, 2013 to be Spacebase DF-9, a fleshed out commercial version of one of the Amnesia Fortnight 2012 prototypes.
 The game was released as an alpha version on Steam Early Access, and was developed with user feedback received during the early access release period.
-Unfortunately, development was canceled at version "Alpha 6e" with the next patch released as the finished game.
+Development was canceled at version "Alpha 6e" with the next patch released as the finished game.
 This release did include source code that was released to the community.
 Largely due to backlash from the abrupt end of development, Spacebase DF-9 has more negative user reviews on the Steam store than positive.
 The other game partially funded with Indie Fund backing was revealed on December 10, 2013 to be Hack 'n' Slash, another full commercial version of an Amnesia Fortnight 2012 prototype.
 Hack 'n' Slash was released through Steam Early Access in the first half of 2014.